-This is because you are communicating directly to a specific customer.
+This is because you are communicating directly with a specific customer.

 Deaf Awareness Week is led by a Charity called UK Council on Deafness (UKCoD) and is supported by other deaf charities.

-Purple Tuesday would not be recognised by deaf people, whereas Deaf Awareness Week is celebrated by the deaf community.
+Purple Tuesday would not be recognised by deaf people, whereas the deaf community celebrates Deaf Awareness Week.

 A business that chose to take advantage of this time was Aldi.
 The advert featured Aldi fish fingers with the storyline of a Deaf mother and daughter (Maisie Sly).